Crystal Palace, London: Notable people

 Marie Stopes, early promoter of sex education and contraception, was raised in a house on Cintra Park shortly after her birth in Edinburgh in 1880.

 Joseph Paxton, designer of the Crystal Palace itself and instrumental in having the building reassembled on Sydenham Hill following the success of the Great Exhibition of 1851, lived in a house called "Rockhills" at the top of Westwood Hill.

 Benjamin Waterhouse Hawkins, artist and sculptor who created the Crystal Palace Dinosaurs in the park, lived in Belvedere Road between 1856 and 1872.

 Jim Bob, Carter USM frontman, currently lives in Crystal Palace.

 The African-American Shakespearean actor Ira Aldridge lived in Hamlet Road.

 The French novelist Émile Zola lived in what is now the Queen's Hotel on Church Road between October 1898 and June 1899.
 Zola fled to England after being convicted of criminal libel in France on 23 February 1898, a direct consequence of the publication of his open letter J'Accuse…!.

 Francis Pettit Smith, one of the inventors of the screw propeller and a contributor to the construction of the SS Archimedes, lived in the area between 1864 and 1870.

 British rapper Speech Debelle was born in Crystal Palace.
 She left the area because of "traffic and parking problems".

 Camille Pissarro, Danish-French Impressionist and Neo-Impressionist painter, stayed in Crystal Palace between 1870 and 1871.

+Comedy scriptwriter John Sullivan of Only Fools and Horses fame wrote the pilot episode of his debut sitcom Citizen Smith at his in-laws' house in Crystal Palace.

 A fuller list of notable people can be found on the same section of the Upper Norwood page.